-(1) Reflects the possible payments under Wabtec's annual incentive award plan.
+$[\]hbox{(1)} \quad \hbox{Reflects the possible payments under Wabtec's annual incentive award plan}. \\$

-- (2) Reflects the grant of performance units for the three-year performance period of 2016-2018 approved by the Compensation Committee in February 2016 under Wabtec's 2011 Stock Incentive Plan.
+(2) Reflects the grant of performance units for the three-year performance period of 2019-2021 approved by the Compensation Committee in February 2019 under Wabtec's 2011 Stock Incentive Plan.
 These columns reflect the range of payouts possible for this grant.
 A performance unit is equal to a share of Wabtec common stock.
 If Wabtec achieves its three-year cumulative economic profit goal, then participants will earn the target number of performance units.
 In general, the goals increase each year taking into account expected market conditions, and are intended to reflect a superior performance by management.
 If Wabtec achieves the maximum three-year cumulative economic profit goal, a participant will earn a maximum number (equal to two times the target level) of performance units.
 If Wabtec achieves the threshold three-year cumulative economic profit goal, a participant will earn a threshold number (equal to one-quarter of the target level) of performance units.
 No performance units will be earned for performance below the three-year cumulative economic profit threshold and no additional performance units will be earned for performance exceeding the three-year cumulative economic profit maximum.
-Payouts for these awards, if any, will be made by March 31, 2019. - (3) Reflects the grant of restricted stock to the named executive officers on February 9, 2016 under Wabtec's 2011 Stock Incentive Plan.
-One-fourth of the shares vested on March 1, 2017 and the remaining shares will vest in one-fourth increments on March 1, 2018, March 1, 2019 and March 1, 2020.
-Also reflects the grant of restricted stock to the named executive officers on December 12, 2016 under the 2011 Stock Incentive Plan.
-These awards are subject to cliff vesting four years from the date of the award, or December 12, 2020.
+Payouts for these awards, if any, will be made by March 31, 2022.

+(3) Reflects the grant of restricted stock to Mr. Santana on March 6, 2019 under Wabtec's 2011 Stock Incentive Plan.
+One-fourth of the shares vested on March 1, 2020 and the remaining shares will vest in one-fourth increments on March 1, 2021, March 1, 2022, and March 1, 2023.